Quick Summary

 If you give your customers a bad delivery experience by not telling them when their package will arrive or in some other way mess up the delivery for them - they will abandon you and your brand at a staggering rate [36% will never buy from you again].

-A delivery notification allows businesses to alert their customers to the time they can expect a delivery to arrive (sometimes abbreviated as ETA or ETD).
+A delivery notification allows businesses to alert their customers to the time they can expect a delivery to arrive (sometimes abbreviated as ETA or ETD) and often doubles as a simple delivery tracking notification with a link to follow the order in real time.
 Delivery notifications are used by both B2B and B2C businesses that deliver goods and services directly to customers.

 They usually take the form of SMS or email and are somewhat personalized to the individual customer.
 Examples you might have received are from the likes of Amazon, Fedex or UPS about orders you placed online.